Krankile/eikon-wrapper/README.md

 - There are two main methods to get time-series data: `get_data` and `get_timeseries`.
 When one shall use each function is not intuitive.
 - Eikon tends to time out or throw errors when requesting much data.
 Such timeouts often occur because one asks for too much data.
 Too much could entail requesting too many items or sending too many requests per day.
 Eikon does not tell which it is when throwing a timeout error.
 - When using `ek.get_timeseries`, the available fields vary with what type of data you request.
 For example, when requesting stock quotes, "CLOSE" and "OPEN" are available, while "VALUE" is not.
 When getting macro series, the "VALUE" field is populated while all the others are not.
+- Eikon tended to be a little sloppy with the date boundaries we provided.
+For example, rows with duplicated dates appeared or dates that were before the start date specified.
+These cases can easily be removed after getting data but be aware that this can happen and act accordingly.
+- Beware of the frequency of the data you are requesting.
+For example, asking for market capitalization data (typically recorded daily) and revenue (reported quarterly) can give weird results.
+It is therefore best to get market cap and fundamentals in separate queries.

 ### How we addressed the issues